Феохромоцитома

 • Extreme stress

-• Patients being treated with rauwolfia alkaloids, methyldopa, monoamine oxidase inhibitors, or catecholamines
+• Patients being treated with rauwolfia alkaloids, methyldopa, monoamine oxidase inhibitors, or to some extent various classes of antidepressants such as tricyclics, selective serotonin reuptake inhibitors (SSRIs), and serotonin-norepinephrine reuptake inhibitors (SNRIs)

 Blood volume is constricted and may falsely elevate hemoglobin and hematocrit levels.
 Hyperglycemia, glycosuria, or overt diabetes mellitus may be present, with elevated fasting levels of plasma free fatty acid and glycerol.
 Plasma insulin level is inappropriately low for the plasma glucose.
 After removal of the pheochromocytoma, hypoglycemia may occur, especially in patients treated with oral antihyperglycemics.

 Provocative tests with histamine or tyramine are hazardous and should not be used.
-Glucagon 0.5 to 1 mg injected rapidly IV provokes a rise in blood pressure of > 35/25 mm Hg within 2 minutes in normotensive patients with pheochromocytoma but is now generally unnecessary.
-Phentolamine mesylate must be available to terminate any hypertensive crisis.
+Glucagon 0.5 to 1 mg injected rapidly IV provokes a rise in blood pressure of > 35/25 mm Hg within 2 minutes in normotensive patients with pheochromocytoma, but its use is now generally unnecessary.
+Phentolamine must be available to terminate any hypertensive crisis.

 Цінні поради та підводні камені

-• Provocative tests with histamine, glucagon, or tyramine are hazardous and should not be done.
+• Provocative tests with histamine or tyramine are hazardous and are unnecessary.

-Imaging tests to localize tumors are usually done in patients with abnormal screening results.
+Imaging tests to localize tumors are usually done in patients with abnormal blood and urine test results.
 Tests should include CT and MRI of the chest and abdomen with and without contrast.
-With isotonic contrast media, no adrenoceptor blockade is necessary.
-Fluorodeoxyglucose (FDG)-PET has also been used successfully, especially in patients with succinate dehydrogenase mutations, but Gallium-68 dotatate-PET scanning is more useful.
+With isotonic contrast agents, no adrenoceptor blockade is necessary.
+Fluorodeoxyglucose (FDG)-PET has also been used successfully, especially in patients with succinate dehydrogenase mutations, but Gallium-68 dotatate-PET scanning is more sensitive.

 Radiopharmaceuticals with nuclear imaging techniques can also help localize pheochromocytomas.
-Radionuclide imaging is rapidly advancing and increasingly I-123 MIBG is being replaced by Gallium-68 dotatate-PET scanning.
+Radionuclide imaging is rapidly advancing, and increasingly metaiodobenzylguanidine (I-123 MIBG) is being replaced by Gallium-68 dotatate-PET scanning.

 Treatment of Pheochromocytoma